Msmetamorphosis/Python-Prompts-and-Unit-Tests-for-Model-Training/README.md

 If you're building coding copilots, educational AI tools, or want to integrate unit test generation into your LLM workflows, I’d love to collaborate or customize datasets like these further.

-> All files are original work used in professional LLM training contexts.
+> All files are my original work used in professional LLM training contexts.
 Feel free to fork, use, or adapt them as needed.